 Day 3St Ives, Porthmeor, Carbis Bay, Marazion

 Transferring by taking the train into St Ives – known as one of Britain’s most beautiful train journeys! – we take the morning to explore the town, swim in the sheltered harbour or the Atlantic facing Porthmeor Beach.
 Look out for seals, regularly spotted perusing this coast line and happily floating alongside swimmers with their natural curiosity.
 Lunching in Carbis Bay, and swimming crystal clear water in the afternoon, you’ll be forgiven for thinking you are in the Caribbean!
 We dine as a group for our last night’s dinner.

 After a relaxed breakfast we say our goodbyes, helping with all ongoing travel arrangements.

 Download Detailed Intinerary

 For full information about this tour and to find out all you need to know, download your copy of the detailed itinerary by clicking the button below.

 With easy rail / bus and car journeys from London, Bristol or the Midlands, arrive to the start of your trip ready to go!
 Immerse yourself on the wonderful South Cornwall coast, with a wide range of swims and relax in the evenings with like-minded people in some of the best pubs known to man!
-We’ll start your holiday straight from the train station at Lostwithiel so just bring yourself, your swimwear, tow float, wetsuit (if you use one) some sturdy walking shoes and a sense of adventure – we’ll cover everything else.
+We’ll start your journey straight from the train station at Penzance, so just bring yourself, your swimwear, tow float, wetsuit (if you use one) some sturdy walking shoes and a sense of adventure – we’ll cover everything else.

 Led by our outstanding qualified swimming guides, we know every beach and cove, beach cafe stop, local pub and restaurant, hidden away cove and isolated beach!
 Most importantly we are students of the sea and understand where and when to swim in relation to tides and weather conditions.